CloudEngineHub/Magic-TryOn/README.md

 # or
 conda env create -f environment.yaml
 ```
-If you encounter an error while installing Flash Attention, please [**manually download**](https://github.com/Dao-AILab/flash-attention/releases) the installation package based on your Python version, CUDA version, and Torch version, and install it using ***pip install***.
+If you encounter an error while installing Flash Attention, please [**manually download**](https://github.com/Dao-AILab/flash-attention/releases) the installation package based on your Python version, CUDA version, and Torch version, and install it using `pip install flash_attn-2.7.3+cu12torch2.2cxx11abiFALSE-cp312-cp312-linux_x86_64.whl`.

 Use the following command to download the weights:
 ```PowerShell